With no offseason in wrestling, records are broken every year — records most fans aren’t even aware of!

 If anything, Kane still has a couple of surprise Royal Rumble appearances in him, so expect that 174 number to climb with time.

 *Note: Kane has the most PPV appearances at 174, Undertaker comes in second with 171, Triple H third with 169, and perhaps with the best chance of overtaking the record is Randy Orton at fourth with 162.

 WWE Records – #15 – Most Money in the Bank Matches

 When going through Kane’s Royal Rumble accomplishments, we wrote, "later on, you’ll read a record about Kane that shocks almost everyone," and here it is!
 Not many people associate "The Demon" Kane with the Money in the Bank ladder match, but in fact, no one has ever wrestled more times in the match than him!

-This record is almost guaranteed to be broken with active WWE competitors Kofi Kingston and Dolph Ziggler trailing behind with 6, but as of this writing, Kane leads.
+This record is almost guaranteed to be broken with active WWE competitors Kofi Kingston and Dolph Ziggler trailing behind with 6, but Kane leads as of this writing.
 It’s worth stating this record as it really is a surprising one.

 He’s also a former winner of the match and holds one of the quickest cash-ins in history when he cashed in to win on the same night at the inaugural Money in the Bank 2010 pay-per-view against Rey Mysterio to win the World Heavyweight Championship.

 *Note: While Kane comes in first for this stat with 7 Money in the Bank appearances, Dolph Ziggler and Kofi Kingston trail behind with 6 MITB matches.

 WWE Records – #16 – Most Ever Hell in a Cell Matches